Ashitaba Seeds AKA "Tomorrow Leaf"

-This listing will be for 20 fresh Ashitaba seeds (we usually provide a few extras just in case).
+This listing will be for 10 fresh Ashitaba seeds (we usually provide a couple extras just in case).
 Seeds may be a mixture of green and brown.
-Some seeds may come separated in half, but it does not affect germination since each piece holds a seed.
-Approximately 30%-70% of seeds will germinate.
+Some seeds may come attached as a pair which is counted as 2 seeds.
+Unlike most vegetables, Ashitaba seeds do not germinate as easily and quickly as Broccoli, beets or radish.
+Approximately 35%-70% of Ashitaba seeds will germinate.

 ♥How To Grow From Seed♥